Clearsky-Vision/clearsky_api_tools/README.md

 ### Acquiring User Credentials

-Request trial API credentials from **[ClearSky Vision](https://eo.clearsky.vision)** by clicking "GET API KEY".
+Request trial API credentials from **[ClearSKY Vision](https://eo.clearsky.vision)** by clicking "GET API KEY".
 You will receive some trial credits immediately.
 Alternatively, contact **info@clearsky.vision** for manual access.
 You can use the API key [in the example implementation](https://github.com/Clearsky-Vision/clearsky_api_tools/blob/main/example_clearsky_api.py#L44)

 ### Data Availability